-Independent Auditor's Report to the members of SpiceJet Technic Private Limited on financial statements for the year ended March 31, 2023 (cont'd)
+Independent Auditor's Report to the members of SpiceJet Technic Private Limited on financial statements for the year ended March 31, 2024 (cont'd)

-- ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at March 31, 2023; - iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2023; - iv. (a) The management has represented that, to the best of its knowledge and belief, as disclosed in note 48A to the financial statements, no funds have been advanced or loaned or invested (either from borrowed funds or securities premium or any other sources or kind of funds) by the Company to or in any persons or entities, including foreign entities ('the intermediaries'), with the understanding, whether recorded in writing or otherwise, that the intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ('the Ultimate Beneficiaries') or provide any guarantee, security or the like on behalf the Ultimate Beneficiaries: - (b) The management has represented that, to the best of its knowledge and belief, as disclosed in note 48B to the financial statements, no funds have been received by the Company from any persons or entities, including foreign entities ('the Funding Parties'), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ('Ultimate Beneficiaries') or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and - (c) Based on such audit procedures performed as considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the management representations under sub-clauses (a) and (b) above contain any material misstatement. - v.
-The Company has not declared or paid any dividend during the year ended 31 March 2023; and - vi.
-Proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 requires all companies which use accounting software for maintaining their books of account, to use such an accounting software which has a feature of audit trail, with effect from the financial year beginning on 1 April 2023 and accordingly, reporting under Rule 11(g) of Companies (Audit and Auditors) Rules, 2014 (as amended) is not applicable for the current financial year.
+- (b) The management has represented that, to the best of its knowledge and belief, on the date of this audit report other than as disclosed in note 49B to the financial statements, no funds have been received by the Company from any persons or entities, including foreign entities ('the Funding Parties'), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ('Ultimate Beneficiaries') or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and - (c) Based on such audit procedures performed as considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the management representations under sub-clauses (a) and (b) above contain any material misstatement. - v.
+The Company has not declared or paid any dividend during the year ended March 31, 2024; and - vi.
+As stated in Note 47 to the financial statements and based on our examination, which included test checks, the Company, in respect of financial year commencing on April 1, 2023, had used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility.
+However, the audit trail feature in the accounting software used for maintenance of accounting records was not enabled and the same did not operate throughout the year for all relevant transactions recorded in the software.